-Thaddeus Stevens College will maintain a daily record of all faculty, students, and staff who are on campus each day to allow for prompt notification to all individual in the event of a potential exposure to COVID-19.
-In the event of a positive COVID-19 test result on campus, Health Services will immediately notify the Pennsylvania Department of Education to begin contact tracing.
+Thaddeus Stevens College will maintain a daily record of all faculty, students, and staff who are on campus each day to allow for prompt notification to all individuals in the event of a potential exposure to COVID-19.
+In the event of a positive COVID-19 test result on campus, Health Services will notify the Health & Safety Team, which will immediately convene to begin contact tracing within the campus community.
+The DOH will be notified of positive test results by the testing laboratory.